M.A. in Adolescent Studies

 - The programme provides a progression opportunity to complete a range of Programmes at Level 10 nationally and internationally.

-A central component of the ICHAS vision is the provision of flexible and affordable education for all, with this in mind the college has established a bursary for this programme for 50% tuition fees reduction.
-Please see fees outlined below
+A central component of the ICHAS vision is the provision of flexible and affordable education for all, with this in mind the college has established a bursary for this programme reducing the tuition fees as outlined below

 (this includes a 2% PEL levy).
 In addition, students who opt for monthly instalments will incur an extra fee of €100 to avail of this facility.
 All fees are fully protected under our Protection of Enrolled Learners’ Policy.